#InfosecNA: How IoT Gadgets Can Spy on Your Children

-At Infosecurity ISACA North America Expo and Conference in New York this week Ken Munroe, CEO of Pen Test Partners, took visitors on what he referred to as a “scary, creepy tour” of IoT-related security issues.
+At Infosecurity ISACA North America Expo and Conference in New York this week Ken Munro, partner at Pen Test Partners, took visitors on what he referred to as a “scary, creepy tour” of IoT-related security issues.
 Munro explained that a child's doll, marketed as ‘My Friend Cayla,’ is just one example of the growing number of IoT-enabled consumer and commercial products on the market, and the lack of proper security in their designs that leaves many of them vulnerable to attack.

 Cayla, for example, is a children’s doll endowed with speech recognition technology that enables it to have a conversation with a child.
 The big selling point for parents however is Cayla's GPS receiver and wireless module, which allows them to track and listen in on their child.
 Although Cayla was supposed to be ‘kid-friendly’ and ‘cyber-safe,’ Munroe’s long experience with exploring the vulnerabilities of embedded systems made him suspect otherwise.
 It wasn't very long before he discovered what he described as “a huge attack surface” that allowed him and his team to bring out another, more sinister, side of Cayla.